Download our app to stay updated on the latest experiences around you!

 The Morgan Library & Museum

-Fulfilling all our Beauty and the Beast wildest dreams, enter: The Morgan Library & Museum.
-Once the personal collection of J. Pierpont Morgan, the museum was gifted to the city by the Gilded-Age financier along with his collection of artworks and rare books—including drawings by Michelangelo.
-There’s also a 1st edition of Dickens’s A Christmas Carol that’s put on display every Christmas.
+Fulfilling all our Beauty and the Beast dreams is The Morgan Library & Museum.
+Once the personal collection of JP Morgan, the museum was gifted to the city by the Gilded Age financier, along with his collection of artwork and rare books ranging from Egyptian art to Renaissance paintings to Chinese porcelains.

 The American Kennel Club Museum of the Dog